 A formal variety is called {\em (locally) algebraizable} if (locally) it is isomorphic to a formal completion of a variety.

 \begin{rem} (i) It is well known that formal singularities can be non-algebraizable.
 So, a general formal variety does not have to be locally algebraizable.

 (ii) The main algebraization tool is \cite[Th.
-7]{Elk} by Renee Elkik.
-This Theorem implies that if $A$ possesses a principal ideal of definition and $\Spf(B)\to\Spf(A)$ is a rig-smooth morphism then $\Spf(B)$ is $A$-algebraizable.
+7]{Elk} by Ren\'ee Elkik.
+This theorem implies that if $A$ possesses a principal ideal of definition and $\Spf(B)\to\Spf(A)$ is a rig-smooth morphism then $\Spf(B)$ is $A$-algebraizable.

-(iii) It is an interesting open question if the assumption about the principal ideal of definition is redundant.
+(iii) It is an interesting question if the assumption about a principal ideal of definition can be weakened.
 Because of this assumption we have to introduce the class of principal formal varieties below. \end{rem}